About this Network

 Partners and events

 The MLPM partners include several academic labs with background in Statistical Genetics or Machine Learning, and private companies that are active in this domain.
-The network is coordinated by the Max Planck Society, noteably by Professor Karsten Borgwardt at the Max Planck Institute for Intelligent Systems in Tübingen, Germany.
-MLPM will host several scientific events which will provide an excellent predoctoral training for the MLPM fellows.
+The network is coordinated by ETH Zürich, noteably by Professor Karsten Borgwardt at the Department of Biosystems Science and Engineering at ETH Zürich in Basel, Switzerland.
+MLPM has hosted several scientific events that provided an excellent predoctoral training for the MLPM fellows.
 The first MLPM summer school was held in September 2013 in Tübingen, Germany.

 - MLPM ITN fellow Melanie brings science to classrooms and inspires with simple but exciting experiments